 In a world where adding authorized users to a premium travel rewards card usually means forking over even more money on top of an already steep annual fee, Capital One broke the mold.

-Shockingly, you can add up to four authorized users to your Venture X Card at no additional cost.
-Better yet, those authorized users will get their own lounge memberships to be used regardless of whether or not they're traveling with the main cardholder.
+Shockingly, you can still add up to four authorized users to your Venture X Card at no additional cost.
+Better yet, those authorized users will get their own lounge memberships (for now) to be used regardless of whether or not they're traveling with the main cardholder.
 That's simply unheard of in the world of premium travel credit cards.

 Chase Sapphire Reserve

-Adding an authorized user to the Sapphire Reserve will cost $75 each year for every cardholder you add.
+Adding an authorized user to the Sapphire Reserve will cost $195 each year for every cardholder you add.
 If your authorized user often travels without you, that fee can easily be worth it.

 While Sapphire Reserve authorized users won't get as much as Venture X card authorized users, they will get a few worthwhile perks including: